KCL-BMEIS/OOP/week3B.md

 --

 .explain-bottom[
-Have a go at implementing these changes
+Exercise: implement these changes in your own code
 ]

 ---